A popular video claims that the Sandy Hook Elementary Shooting was an elaborate hoax in order to promote tighter gun control in the U.S.

 The Weapons Used

 A common technique for conspiracy theorists is to take initial reports from a chaotic scene and set them in stone as fact.
 Then when more complete facts came out later, these are compared with the initial reports and any discrepancy is deemed proof of a conspiracy.
-Because initial reports of the guns used were different than later reports, this means there is something awry and indication of a conspiracy or hoax.
+Because initial reports of the guns used were different than later reports, we are told this means there is something awry and indication of a conspiracy or hoax.

 Reporters are known to flub early details of a breaking story, especially in their attempts at being first with any developments.

-The video again holds initial reports as gospel in comparing later verified information.
+Again the video again holds initial reports as gospel in comparing later verified information.
 The fact that Lanza’s mother was reported to be a teacher, and then this information was later retracted, only means initial reports among the chaos were wrong.
 This is common in many developing news stories.

 Much is made of reporter Andrea McCarren’s statements that Sally Cox told her that Lanza’s mother was a teacher.
 Video of Ms. Cox making such statements has yet to surface.